IPhone X: Cameras

-Criticism has been aimed at video footage being recorded with mono audio (only one audio channel), and at a low bit rate of 96 kbit/s, while earlier mobile phones by competing vendors have been recording with stereo audio (two audio channels for spatiality) and higher bit rates, such as the Samsung Galaxy S3 and Sony Xperia S, both unveiled in 2012.
+Criticism has been aimed at video footage being recorded with monaural audio (only one audio channel), and at a low bit rate of 96 kbit/s, while earlier mobile phones by competing vendors have been recording with stereo audio (two audio channels for spatiality) and higher bit rates, such as the Samsung Galaxy S3 and Sony Xperia S, both unveiled in 2012.

+Others

+The iPhone X is the first iPhone to feature Tap to Wake.

 Wireless charging

 iPhone X also supports Qi-standard wireless charging.
 In tests conducted by MacRumors, the iPhone X's charging speeds varies significantly depending on what types of cables, powerbanks, adapters, or wireless chargers are used.

 Software

 Due to its different screen layout, iOS developers are required to update their apps to make full use of the additional screen real estate.
-Such changes include rounded corners, sensor "notch" at the top of the screen, and an indicator area at the bottom for accessing the home screen.
+Such changes include rounded corners, the sensor "notch" at the top of the screen, and an indicator area at the bottom for accessing the home screen.
 Apple published a "Human Interface Guidelines" document to explain areas of focus, and discouraged developers from attempting to mask or call special attention to any of the new changes.
 Additionally, text within the app needs to be configured to properly reference Face ID rather than Touch ID where the authentication technology is used on iPhone X. In anticipation of the release of the phone, most major apps were quickly updated to support the new changes brought by iPhone X, though the required changes did cause delayed app updates for some major apps.

 The traditional home button, found on all previous devices in the iPhone lineup, has been removed entirely, replaced by touch-based gestures.
 To wake up the device, users can tap the display or use the side button; to access the home screen, users must swipe up from the bottom of the display; and to access the multitasking window, users must swipe up similarly to the method of accessing the home screen, but stop while the finger is in the middle of the screen, causing an app carousel to appear.

-The iPhone X originally shipped with iOS 11 preinstalled at launch.
-It received iOS 12 on September 17, 2018, and is compatible with iOS 13, which was released on September 19, 2019.
-It received iOS 14 on September 16, 2020, and iOS 15 on September 20, 2021.
-On September 12, 2022, it became compatible with iOS 16.
+The iPhone X shipped with iOS 11, and supports iOS 12, iOS 13, iOS 14, iOS 15, and iOS 16.
+The iPhone X does not support iOS 17 and higher, purportedly due to hardware limitations; however, this statement has drawn criticism, as the seventh-generation iPad, featuring near-identical hardware specifications, supports up to iOS 18. iOS 17 was made publicly available on September 18, 2023, and the iPhone X was released in November 2017, ultimately receiving updates for about 6 years; the 7th-generation iPad was released in September 2019 and can be said to contain older hardware.
+It is therefore possible that the decision for the iPhone X to not receive updates past iOS 16 was instead an artificial limitation, likely imposed due to the availability of newer iPhone models.